slevenstein/borpacopter/README.md

 Complete levels and defeat bosses to rescue some random guy's son from a bald man in a wig

+### How to Play ###

-\* download Borpacopter-run.zip and run the "PlaceHolderMoonJam2021-2D" application to play Borpacopter
+Download Borpacopter-run.zip and run the "PlaceHolderMoonJam2021-2D" application to play Borpacopter